webnoobcodes/webnoobcodes/README.md

 ### Hi there, I'm Mario - aka [webnoob][website] 👋

 ## I'm a Husband, Father, and Web Developer!
-- 👯 I’m looking to connect with other developers around the world
+- 🌍 I’m looking to connect with developers around the world
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Learn every day - try to be better than yesterday 😅
-- 🥅 2020 Goals: Regular Blog and YouTube tutorials
+- 🥅 2020 Goals: Helping more devs with blog and YouTube tutorials
 - ⚡ Fun fact: I love to play Stadia

 ### Connect with me: